 The playground is dedicated to Molly Marie McEvoy, and has a special entrance that is quite notable.
 In fact, many people often refer to it as the “rainbow playground”.

-The playground has two separate play areas, for the little ones and for the bigger kids.
+The playground at Greenwood Park has two separate play areas, for the little ones and for the bigger kids.
 There are few playgrounds that have “fun” toddler areas, usually they are just as nerve-wrecking as the big kid area or they’re boring.
 Not Molly’s.
 My child actually stays in the little kid section most of the time, which makes me stress less because the big kid section is pretty daring!

 The playscape for the little kids has three fun slides, a shaking bridge and a tunnel.
 It also has lots of stairs to climb and a few other easier climbing structures.